Adidas Fall Sale | CNN Underscored

 If you need a few things for the chillier temperatures ahead, it’s a great time to shop: You can save up to 50% off more than 3,300 products, whether you’re looking for joggers, sweatshirts, sneakers or some new workout shorts — no promo code necessary.

 The sale runs September 22 through October 2, and there are some great styles marked down.
-Check out some of our favorites, below.
+Check out some of our favorites below.

 Men’s styles